KonstantinosAng/react-covid-track/README.md

 # React Covid-19 tracker

-A simple covid-19 tracker using the https://disease.sh and a React front-end app.
+A simple page tracker for covid-19 using [diseash.sh](https://disease.sh) for backend API and React for the front-end app.

 Inspired by [ClverProgrammer](https://www.youtube.com/watch?v=cF3pIMJUZxM).